US Funding Resource Page

 The competitive grant programs provide discretion to the U.S. Department of Transportation to evaluate proposals and direct funding based on a combination of statutory and regulatory criteria.
 These funds are often much more prescriptive than formula programs and, in most cases, subject to annual congressional appropriations.

-The passage of the Bipartisan Infrastructure Law (BIL) built on this existing structure by maintaining the core formula programs.
-However, BIL also made some significant shifts within the overall structure.
+The passage of the Infrastructure Investment and Jobs Act (IIJA) built on this existing structure by maintaining the core formula programs.
+However, IIJA also made some significant shifts within the overall structure.
+The IIJA is effective through September 30, 2026.
 The new law:

 • Provides far more funding than has historically been the case through discretionary competitive programs and while subject to specific requirements it is also more focused on multimodal investment